hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 You will surely appreciate the mathematical correctness of that AltScript feature.
 Commutativity?
 Who cares! ;-)

 [10:26:15](#GEIyMAUamVD9BYJBl-TTw--CF9T6Vi-aeowwrBtWf3c) <dockimbel>:
-For the visually impaired, that looks like `-` without proper glasses. Ì†ΩÌ∏â
+For the visually impaired, that looks like `-` without proper glasses. üòâ

 [10:26:25](#giIgaZpgQ_1xA0m2pWLywE_uTxTqu8Qw9-DRH2LN9ek) <hiiamboris (NOT THIS ONE)>:
 Could be